leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 Drilling is a way to connect and pass values between separate worksheets or workbooks.
 In a drill, you always have a *source* report and a *destination* report, where the source report is the report that the user would start on and perform the drill on, and the destination report is the report that the user ends up on after the drill.
 A typical use case for a drill arises when you have a general report that provides a summary of some high-level data, and you want to allow the user to get more detail on some of the data in that report, but don’t have enough room to display this detail on the report.
 This can be resolved by creating a second report for that more detailed data and setting up a drill into the more detailed report from the summary one.
 You can then pass some piece of data from the general/summary report into a cell in the detailed report so that the detailed report can automatically pull in and filter data based on the cell the user drilled on in the source report.
 You can read more about ReportDrill() [here]().

 In this case, CustomerOrderHistory is the general/summary report.
 You will create a new report, SaleOrder, which will be the detailed report that can be drilled into from CustomerOrderHistory.

-## Section 11: Build the SalesOrder Spreadsheet for the Report

-You will start by taking a look at the final SalesOrder spreadsheet to see what you will be creating.

 ### SalesOrder Worksheet Preview